souffle17/cas-from-scratch/README.md

 # rough-grapher

-A very rough CLI grapher in rust.
+A CLI grapher in rust.

 This program will print a graph in the command line, with user provided arguments for the range and scale of the axis, and two halves of a user provided equation in prefix notation.

 - s = sin
-- c = cps
+- c = cos
 - t = tan
 - a = abs
 - q = sqrt